What’s this all about, then?

 I’ve never done any modeling.
 I don’t even like being in front of the camera.
 How will I know what to do?

-Take a look at the boudoir sessions here on the site.
+Take a look at the sample client sessions here on the site.
 With very few exceptions, these women are just like you: in other words, they’re not models and (beyond some inspiration from Tyra) have no modeling experience.

-At the shoot, I’ll give you a quick posing lesson and then guide you through each pose.
+At your session, I’ll give you a quick posing lesson and then guide you through each pose.
 My sessions are planned to be a bit longer than your average shoot specifically so that you have time to relax and enjoy your session.

 Being in front of the camera makes me nervous.
 What if I’m too scared to have my picture taken?